denosaurs/wasabi/README.md

 # wasabi

 This is a template repository for deno modules that want to use wasm.
-To use it simply click the
-<a class="btn btn-sm btn-primary ml-2" href="/denosaurs/wasabi/generate">Use this template</a>
-button to generate a new repo with all the stuff you need to get started writing rust and running it using wasm in deno.
+To use it simply click the ["Use this template"](https://github.com/denosaurs/wasabi/generate) button to generate a new repo with all the stuff you need to get started writing rust and running it using wasm in deno.

 ## Prerequisites